UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 The resulting workflow model is available in XML format [here](./workflow/modulo-abstract-workflow.bpmn) and can be used to verify the modeling result or as input for the following steps.

 ## QuantME Transformation

+Next, the modeled quantum workflow is transformed into a native BPMN workflow model, to retain its portability between different BPMN engines.
+This step relies on the availability of different QRMs available in [this folder](./qrms).
+Thus, make sure to configure the QuantME Transformation Framework correctly to access this folder before performing the following steps, as discussed in the previous [configuration section](#configuring-the-quantme-transformation-framework).

 TODO